Hawaiian Airlines' parent surges on $1.9 bln buyout deal with Alaska Air

 The deal will enable Alaska to grow in the lucrative Asia Pacific market, while Hawaiian customers can travel non-stop to the U.S. mainland, Becker added.

 However, regulatory resistance to the merger is a possibility.
-Under a hawkish Biden administration, the U.S. Justice Department had filed a lawsuit in March to stop JetBlue from buying Spirit Airlines SAVE.N.
+Under a hawkish Biden administration, the U.S. Justice Department had filed a lawsuit in March to stop JetBlue from buying Spirit Airlines SAVE.N, saying the planned merger "would put travel out of reach for many cost-conscious travelers".

-JetBlue shares were up 1%, while Spirit shares were up 4.5% on Monday before the bell.
+JetBlue shares pared losses from premarket to trade flat, while Spirit shares were up 6.5% on Monday.

-Alaska Air's CEO Ben Minicucci in an interview on Sunday expressed confidence regulators would approve the deal by the end of 2024 because the two airlines overlap in just 12 of the 1,400 flights they collectively operate.
+Alaska Air's CEO Ben Minicucci in an interview on Sunday expressed confidence that regulators would approve the deal by the end of 2024 because the two airlines have just 12 overlapping routes out of the 1,400 flights they collectively operate.

 ((Ananta.agarwal@thomsonreuters.com;))